dfrnt-labs/terminusdb-docs-static/src/app/docs/terminuscms-dashboard-reference/page.md

 The third icon, the document with a tick, takes you to the document curation section.
 On the left and in the main section of the screen it will list all of the documents within the project schema.
 Here you can click through to view, sort, and filter existing documents.
 Or add, edit, and delete documents.

-TerminusCMS automatically constructs document frames from the schema.
+TerminusDB automatically constructs document frames from the schema.
 These frames are rendered as forms in the dashboard and all users to add and edit data and content directly into the backend.

-TerminusCMS comes with change requests workflows for data and content curation.
+TerminusDB comes with change requests workflows for data and content curation.

-### TerminusCMS Change Request Workflows
+### TerminusDB Change Request Workflows

-Change request workflows in TerminusCMS are an automated process.
+Change request workflows in TerminusDB are an automated process.
 When a user tries to edit, delete, or add a document they are prompted to create a change request by giving it a name and description.
 The change request creates a new branch of the data where the user can make changes away from main.
 They can exit the change request and pick it up later, or submit it for review.
 A review can accept and merge the change request, or reject and delete it.

 To ensure that other changes don't get stamped the change request workflows check the database to see if it has changed since the branch was created, and if so, update the change request with the latest changes prior to it being reviewed and merged.

 ## Query Playgrounds

-The TerminusCMS dashboards come with WOQL and GraphQL query playgrounds.
+The TerminusDB dashboards come with WOQL and GraphQL query playgrounds.

 ### WOQL Query Playground